Return

 concert was a sellout.
 It was held in a

-tiny club oddly located in the middle of a suburban residential area, and it
+tiny club oddly located in the middle of a suburban residential area near Albany, and it was packed.
+Ray later claimed to like this particular venue.

-was spotted carting crates of concession items into the loading area and when
+Beforehand, John was spotted carting crates of concession items into the

-asked about it, he joked that Giant was a “family operation”.
-During the soundcheck, Kerry was heard
+loading area and when asked about it, he joked that Giant was a “family

-with his keyboards.
-Progressive band 805
+have trouble with his keyboards.

-continually played the main riff from GG’s All Through the Night.
-Then, during their actual opening set, Gary
+soundcheck, their guitarist continually played the main riff from GG’s All

-was seen watching them from backstage.
+their actual opening set, Gary was seen watching them from backstage.
+After a longer than usual delay, Giant

-Kerry’s keyboard troubles had not cleared up and he was forced to play many of
+finally hit the stage, but Kerry’s keyboard troubles had not cleared up and he was forced to play many of his parts on the

-the show, the band seeming to enjoy it, as well.
+crowd loved the show, the band seeming to enjoy it, as well.
 It’s even been said that they played at least

 three encores, although this remains unconfirmed.
 Before playing one of these encores, Number

-One, Derek announced that that particular song was going to be released as
+One, Derek announced that that particular song was

-a single within a few weeks.
-That did
+going to be released as a single within a few weeks.
+That did not happen.
+Before the show, John told a fan that the

-fan that the next gig was in Poughkeepsie, a name he struggled to
+next gig was in Poughkeepsie, a name he struggled to pronounce.
+Actually, John was

-ultimately canceled.
-A fan taped this
+was ultimately canceled.
+A fan taped

-Rensselaer show but, unfortunately, that tape is now presumed lost.
+this Rensselaer show but, unfortunately, that tape is now presumed lost.

 Rensselaer ad May 7, 1980